 What We Do

-At William Jessup University, we want you to become exceptionally employable through purposeful experiences aimed at equipping you for your career and lifelong learning.
+At Jessup University, we want you to become exceptionally employable through purposeful experiences aimed at equipping you for your career and lifelong learning.
 The Office of Career & Life Planning exists to support those experiences through career counseling, occupational exploration, internship and job search preparation, career readiness workshops and other events to expose you to a variety of opportunities to network, connect and LAUNCH.

 - General Career Counseling

 - Employment Preparation (Resume/cover letter assistance, connecting with local companies & industries, and labor market information/research)

 - Professional Dress